 Users will intuitively go to this spot on your page to click on the navigation menu.

 It is essential to be creative and different with your website to stand out, but your navigation menu isn’t the place to do it.

-Usually, there are better ways to organize your site and content than rely upon a drop-down menu.
+Usually, there are better ways to organize your site and content than rely upon a WordPress dropdown menu.

 However, there is a caveat.
-Drop-down mega menus can be great for user experience.
+Mega WordPress dropdown menus can be great for user experience.
 But, these types of menus are only useful for huge websites.
 Let’s look at a few examples below:

 3. Having Too Many Navigation Options